ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 ### Running

-In case of the use of an IDE, [OpenModelica](https://www.openmodelica.org/) must not launch the VHT since the VHT will be launched from the IDE.
+In case of the use of an IDE, [OpenModelica](https://www.openmodelica.org/) must not launch the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) since the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) will be launched from the IDE.

 The `params.py` script in folder `BuildC` must be modified to disable the automatic launch: